curi/websites/close-reading/atlas-shrugged-1.md

 The track is so bad the trains are crashing.
 This is scaring people off using the trains.
 James’ answer is that other companies have problems too, rather than trying to solve the problem.
 James adds that it’s *temporary*, meaning he expects the problem to somehow solve itself if he waits.

+This relates to a major theme: Rand's criticism of people care more about who is blamed for problems than for the actual problems.
+It comes up again e.g. with the Winston tunnel disaster.
+People cared more about whether they would be blamed for anything than whether passengers died in the tunnel.

 > Eddie stood looking at him silently.
 What Taggart disliked about Eddie Willers was this habit of looking straight into people's eyes.

 Eddie has questioning eyes and looks attentive and puzzled.
 James doesn’t want to be questioned; James doesn’t want anyone paying careful attention to his lies; and James doesn’t want to acknowledge there’s any reason for puzzlement.